gid-master/restaurant-node-api/README.md

 ## Integration

 Auxiliar functions available to reset and repopulate the database keeping it fresh whenever you want.\
-As in this demo project we don't provide any CMS application, at least there is a logic in place to register more than 50 products.\
+As in this demo project we don't provide any CMS application, at least there is a logic in place to register more than 50 products.

-We also provide a script to send push notification message to all user registered in the application, so you can test the PWA service workers developed in the forntend application.
+We also provide a script to send push notification message to all users registered in the application, so you can test the PWA service workers developed in the forntend application.

 <br/>